 It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

-Social anxiety and other mental illnesses can sometimes make us read the room wrong, feel like our close friends are angry with us, or even make us have self-hatred because of our raging thoughts.
+Social anxiety disorder and other mental health conditions can sometimes make us read the room wrong, feel like our close friends are angry with us, or even make us hate ourselves because of our raging thoughts.

 These thoughts can be so powerful that they can give us anxiety about the smallest interactions, making it hard to be present with our friends and family.

 In these moments, our worries can sometimes outweigh any explanations for the people around us acting differently.
-Sometimes we can figure out these feelings independently, but sometimes we need outside help from others or a professional.
+Sometimes we can figure out these feelings independently, but occasionally, we need help from other people.

 If you feel that everyone around you hates you, you are not alone.
 It is a common experience.
 Read below to understand this form of social anxiety and what you can do to address it.